maxwolf621/AZ/az-104/Test/Storage.md

 :mag: Storage Account Type for Copies Of Data
 ![Alt text](image-73.png)
-- Only 3 for LRS and GRS and 6 for GRS and GZRS.
+- Only 3 for LRS and GRS
+- 6 for GRS and GZRS.

 https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview